SLP-FORTH

 Introduction

-Welcome to SLP-FORTH, the Emulator.ca Systems implementation of an ANS Forth-compatible interpreter.
+Welcome to SLP-FORTH, the Emulator.ca Systems implementation of a Forth-83-style stack interpreter with many ANS/Core words.
+It is not a certified complete ANS Forth system; it is a compact, interactive Forth environment for learning stack programming over the modem.
 This is not merely another programming language---it is a fundamentally different way of thinking about computation.

 FORTH is unlike any programming language you have encountered before.
 Where most languages hide the machine behind layers of abstraction, FORTH invites you to think with the machine.
 There are no hidden mechanisms, no complex syntax rules, no operator precedence tables to memorize.
 Just a stack of numbers and a dictionary of words--and the freedom to extend that dictionary however you wish.